-2.6.1 For greater certainty, nothing in the Final Agreement will affect the right of the Algonquins of Pikwàkanagàn First Nation to bring an action in court or file a claim under the Specific Claims Policy arising from any act or omission of Canada in relation to the administration of Pikwàkanagàn Indian Reserve No. 163 or Indian moneys or other assets of the First Nation under the Indian Act.
+2.6.1 For greater certainty, nothing in the Final Agreement will affect the right of the Algonquins of Pikwakanagan First Nation to bring an action in court or file a claim under the Specific Claims Policy arising from any act or omission of Canada in relation to the administration of Pikwakanagan Indian Reserve No. 39 or Indian moneys or other assets of that First Nation under the Indian Act.

-2.7 CONSULTATION AND ACCOMMODATION
+2.7 CONSULTATION

-- 2.7.1 The Final Agreement shall: - (a) contain a comprehensive regime relating to Consultation and Accommodation in respect of matters not already addressed in this Agreement-in-Principle that sets out the rights and duties of the Parties addressing such matters as the trigger, nature, scope and processes; - (b) identify those subject-matters with respect to which the Parties have agreed there shall be no duties or rights respecting Consultation and Accommodation; and - (c) set out how to interpret the Final Agreement where it is silent regarding Consultation and Accommodation.
+2.7.1 The Final Agreement shall:

-- 2.7.2 For greater certainty, the Final Agreement will provide that Canada and Ontario may continue to authorize uses of, grant an interest in, or otherwise dispose of Federal and Provincial Crown Lands, respectively, including natural resources, waters, and Protected Areas, subject to the regime relating to Consultation and Accommodation referred to in 2.7.1. - 2.7.3 The Mineral Exploration and Development Protocol Agreement between the Ministry of Northern Development, Mines and Forestry and the Algonquins of Ontario dated September 14, 2011 will continue to apply until the Effective Date unless it is terminated or amended pursuant to its terms.
+- (a) contain a comprehensive framework relating to Consultation that sets out the rights and obligations of the Parties addressing such matters as the trigger, nature, scope and processes, having regard to the Consultation obligations and processes that have been set out with respect to particular subject matters in the Agreement-in-Principle; - (b) identify those subject-matters with respect to which the Parties have agreed there shall be no duties or rights respecting Consultation; and - (c) set out how to interpret the Final Agreement where it is silent regarding Consultation. - 2.7.2 For greater certainty, the Parties agree that in appropriate circumstances, Consultation will give rise to accommodation. - 2.7.3 Subject to the framework relating to Consultation referred to in 2.7.1, and for greater certainty, the Final Agreement will provide that Canada and Ontario may continue to use, authorize uses of, grant an interest in, or otherwise dispose of Federal and Provincial Crown Lands, respectively, including natural resources, waters and Protected Areas. - 2.7.4 The Mineral Exploration and Development Protocol Agreement between the Ministry of Northern Development, Mines and Forestry and the Algonquins of Ontario dated September 14, 2011 will continue to apply until the Effective Date unless it is terminated or amended pursuant to its terms. - 2.7.5 Prior to the Final Agreement, the Algonquins and Ontario will develop a framework by which the Algonquins may be Consulted or otherwise provided opportunities for involvement in matters relating to the protection of Species at Risk, as they are determined from time to time pursuant to Provincial Law, in the Settlement Area.